+1a Current year recoverable \$ -

+1b Deferred tax asset (DTA) -

-(2) Beginning balance of AMT credit carryforward \$ 248,972,000
+2 Beginning Balance of AMT Credit Carryforward 100,334,000

-(3) Amounts recovered \$ 124,234,000
+3 Amounts Recovered 124,234,000

-(4) Adjustments \$ 24,404,000

-(5) Ending balance of AMT credit carryforward (5 = 2-3-4) \$ 100,334,000
+4 Adjustments (23,900,000)

+5 Ending Balance of AMT Credit Carryforward (5=2-3-4) -

-(6) Reduction for sequestration \$ -
+6 Reduction for Sequestration -

-(7) Nonadmitted by reporting entity \$ -
+7 Nonadmitted by Reporting Entity -

-(8) Reporting entity ending balance (8 = 5-6-7) \$ 100,334,000
+8 Reporting Entity Ending Balance (8=5-6-7) \$ -

 (1) AMT Credit Carryover each year is a total of Recognized Recoverable and Remaining DTA.

 (2) The payment of each tax year's refund is received in the subsequent period with the final payment in 2022.

-Note 10 - Information Concerning Parent, Subsidiaries, Affiliates and Other Related PartiesA - L.
+NOTES TO FINANCIAL STATEMENTSNote 10 - Information Concerning Parent, Subsidiaries, Affiliates and Other Related PartiesA-B; D-L Nature of the Relationship Involved

 The Company is a mutual casualty insurance organization domiciled in Ohio.
 The Company provides commercial, Medicare Advantage (MA) and Medicare Supplement, accident and health plans to both individuals and employer groups in Ohio.
 The Company also provides stop loss coverage to uninsured accident and health plans.
-The Company's principal operating subsidiaries are MMS, a wholly owned subsidiary which provides claims processing and network access services to uninsured accident and health plans, third-party administrators, and other insurance companies; MHICO, a wholly owned stock casualty company; MMLIC, (fka Consumers Life Insurance Company), a wholly owned life and accident and health insurance company; and SDC, an Ohio domiciled dental insurance company.
-Effective December 31, 2019, SDCA merged into SDC, a wholly owned subsidiary which provides administrative services to self-insured dental plans.
+The Company's principal operating subsidiaries are MMS, a wholly owned subsidiary which provides claims processing and network access services to uninsured accident and health plans, third-party administrators, and other insurance companies; MMHICO, a wholly owned stock casualty company; MMLIC, a wholly owned life and accident and health insurance company; and SDC, an Ohio domiciled dental insurance company.
+Effective December 31, 2019 Superior Dental Care Alliance, Inc. (SDCA), merged into SDC, a wholly owned subsidiary which provides administrative services to self-insured dental plans.
 SDCA was the sole owner of its subsidiary SDC.
+Effective January 1, 2020, the Company acquired Bravo Wellness, LLC, a Delaware limited liability company headquartered in Cleveland, Ohio that provides compliance expertise, technology, and administrative support services for wellness and related incentive plans.

 The Company shares office facilities and personnel with its subsidiaries.
 Such shared costs are allocated between the Company and its subsidiaries based on the actual work performed for, and facilities utilized by, each entity.
 The Company also provided various services to its subsidiaries, including claims processing, membership, billing, payroll, customer service, information technology services and other administrative services.
-Charges for shared facilities and services totaled \$307,742,000 and \$268,137,000 in 2019 and 2018, respectively, and are reported as a reduction of expenses on the accompanying statutory statements of revenue and expenses.
+Expense allocations are reviewed periodically to ensure expenses are being appropriately charged to each affiliate, and could vary from year-to-year.
+Charges for shared facilities and services totaled \$278,628,000 and \$307,742,000 in 2020 and 2019, respectively, and are reported as a reduction of expenses on the accompanying statutory statements of revenue and expenses.
 Amounts due to and from the Company and its subsidiaries are settled within 90 days.

-During 2019 and 2018, MMLIC provided life, accidental death and dismemberment, and long-term disability coverage to employees of the Company.
-Premiums paid by the Company to MMLIC for such coverage totaled \$1,923,000 and \$1,772,000 for 2019 and 2018, respectively.
+During 2020 and 2019, MMLIC provided life, accidental death and dismemberment, and long-term disability coverage to employees of the Company.
+Premiums paid by the Company to MMLIC for such coverage totaled \$1,883,000 and \$1,923,000 for 2020 and 2019, respectively.